What We Can Learn From The Listeriosis Recall South Africa

 4 March 2018 – Enterprise Foods, a national food manufacturer and distributor has been ordered by the South African government to start a product listeriosis recall of all affected foods that have tested positive for Listeria monocytogenes ST6.
 This is the strain named as responsible for the current outbreak.
-Enterprise foods makes polony, viennas, sandwich hams, deli meats and others.
+Enterprise foods make polony, viennas, sandwich hams, deli meats and others.
 These are notorious foods that support the growth of Listeriosis causing bacteria.

-A Listeriosisrecall comes after 180 deaths and 948 confirmed cases.
+A Listeriosis recall comes after 180 deaths and 948 confirmed cases.

 Lionel October‚ director-general of the Department of Trade and Industry‚ said there must have been a drop in the standards in food testing by these companies.
 “It is clear there was a break in the procedures of testing and quality.”

-If you have been exposed to these products, dispose of them immediately and commence a deep cleaning of your kitchen, fridges, meat slicers and cutting boards.
+If you have been exposed to these products.
+Dispose of them immediately and commence a deep cleaning of your kitchen, fridges, meat slicers and cutting boards.

-L.mono is unfortunately a persistent bacteria.
+L.mono is, unfortunately, a persistent bacteria.
 Meaning that even after normal cleaning and sanitising, the bacterium can still survive.
 This bacterium is also a culprit of cross-contamination.

-Clean and disinfect your fridges, tables and cutting boards.
+- Clean and disinfect your fridges, tables and cutting boards.

-Clean out your fridges where these products were kept, and ensure proper sanitation.
+- Clean out your fridges where these products were kept, and ensure proper sanitation.
 Because of the persistence of Lmono, no areas should be left uncleaned and unsanitised.

-Clean out wash and prep basins as well as the drains.
+- Clean outwash and prep basins as well as the drains.

-Continue to stay vigilant of all potential products.
+- Continue to stay vigilant of all potential products.

-Despite the companies being identified, there is still the likelihood that other foods may be contaminated with Listeria monocytogenes ST6.
+Despite the companies involved being identified.
+There is still the likelihood that other foods may be contaminated with Listeria monocytogenes ST6.
 A Listeriosis recall is not unique to South Africa and these outbreaks do happen throughout the world.

 The Health Minister explains the source was identified:

 Dr Aaron Motsoaledi explained how scientists had traced the source of the outbreak.
-Five children from the same crèche were hospitalised for gastro-enteritis at Chris Hani Baragwanath Hospital in January.
+Five children from the same crèche were hospitalised for gastroenteritis at Chris Hani Baragwanath Hospital in January.
 Doctors suspected food poisoning.
 Samples from patients and their stools showed Listeria monocytogenes ST 6.
 The children had eaten polony at the crèche.
 Samples of polony from the crèche were taken by inspectors.
 One was made by Enterprise and the other by Rainbow Chicken.
 This gave clues to scientists of which factories to visit.